daydin14/allenhurstcleaners_v2/optio-blue/README.md

 ### [0.3.0] - 2024-09-12

+- `Pull Request` : Refactor Allenhurst Cleaners website
   - Version Bump & Readme
   - Refactor package dependencies and add image import utility for carousel on home page
   - Refactor About, Contact, and Services pages
   - Refactor App.js, Routes.js, and components: wrapped in fragments
     - Remove Sidebar component from App.js
     - Remove ul element and replace it with NavMenu component in Sidebar.js
   - Refactor index.js and add Google Tag loading utility, update ignore .env(s)
   - Refactor meta tags and manifest.json for Allenhurst Cleaners

 ### [0.2.0] - 2024-09-11

-- `Pull Request:` : Refactor Header, Sidebar, and Footer components and add ThemeSwitcher
+- `Pull Request` : Refactor Header, Sidebar, and Footer components and add ThemeSwitcher
   - Refactor SidePanel and Sidebar components, add ThemeSwitcher
   - Refactor styles to use CSS variables for colors
   - Refactor footer component and add tooltip for author information